RAK Hospital: Interventional Cardiology and Cardiac Surgery

+The Centre for Interventional Cardiology was launched in 2009, on the second anniversary of RAK Hospital.
 The department offers services such as treatment of angina, arrhythmia, blockage of coronary arteries, and valvular heart disease, as well as other surgeries.

 Orthopedic Surgery

-(Bone and Joint Centre) The Centre offers expert diagnosis, treatment and rehabilitation for adults and children with bone, joint or connective tissue disorders.
+The Bone and Joint Centre offers expert diagnosis, treatment and rehabilitation for adults and children with bone, joint or connective tissue disorders.